anjapetry/nextjs15-repair-shop/UserStories.md

 11. [x] Tickets are either OPEN or COMPLETED
 12. [x] Tickets are assigned to specific employees
 13. [x] Users can have Employee, Manager, or Admin permissions
-14. [ ] All users can create and view tickets
-15. [ ] All users can create, edit and view customers
+14. [x] All users can create, edit and view customers
-16. [x] Employees can only edit their assigned tickets
+15. [x] Employees can only edit their assigned tickets
-17. [x] Managers and Admins can view, edit, and complete all tickets
+16. [x] Managers and Admins can view, edit, and complete all tickets
-18. [ ] Desktop mode is most important but the app should be usable on tablet devices as well.
+17. [ ] Desktop mode is most important but the app should be usable on tablet devices as well.
-19. [x] Light / Dark mode option requested by employees
+18. [x] Light / Dark mode option requested by employees
-20. [x] Expects quick support if anything goes wrong with the app
+19. [x] Expects quick support if anything goes wrong with the app